MSU-Libraries/MARCtoEADforASpace/README.md

 4. Function Name (Alias) -- Enter: MARC=>EADforASpace
 5. XSLT Stylesheet path: Click on the open folder Icon and find the MARC2EAD4Apsace style sheet that you just downloaed.
 6. In format information, select MARC as the original format and Other as the final format.
+7. Set the XSLT engine to SAXON.
-7. Click Ok (close the Add dialog)
+8. Click Ok (close the Add dialog)
-8. Click Cancel (close the Edit XML Function list
+9. Click Cancel (close the Edit XML Function list
-9. You will now see the option in the XML function list.
+10. You will now see the option in the XML function list.

 Just select it and specifiy the file that you wish to process.
 Its really that simple.

+## Switching your

 ## Batch processing records in MarcEdit